pshivraj/Precip_eScience/README.md

 I keep asking Shiv if there is some way of treating the UW Atmos TRMM ftp server like a virtual file system and he keeps patiently explaining NO so that's why I am suggesting working from a cloud copy.
 We can share the results with the *atmos* folks in case they are interested in our approach to data access.

 Shiv has the copy process running with only one login per directory; so it seems to be reasonably efficient and quick "per region-month".
 He can comment on wall clock time.
 If we take that to be 3 minutes then we have a total copy time of 3/60 * 20 * 17 * 12 = 220 hours or ten days.
-That's rather a lot of time but it is free to shove it into AWS.
+That's rather a lot of time but at least there is no cost associated to uploading data to AWS in this way.

 @Shiv this would be a good time to confirm / fix my numbers.